-Dr Pulido came to Oregon from UCLA and will be teaching GEOG 410: Race, Nature & Power in Winter 2018, along with several Ethnic Studies courses throughout the year.
+Dr. Pulido came to Oregon from University of Southern California and will be teaching GEOG 410: Race, Nature & Power in Winter 2018, along with several Ethnic Studies courses throughout the year.
 Dr Pulido will have a joint appointment with Ethnic Studies and we are excited for the energy and attention she will bring to issues of Environmental Justice, Race, and Chicana/o Studies.

 Read more about her work in the recent issue of CAScade Magazine!

 At the 2017 AAG meeting in Boston, our very own Dr. Pat Bartlien was presented with one of the highest awards that the AAG presents: The Distinguished Scholarship Honors.
 The following in an excerpt from the AG website: